Overhauled Summer 2020

 Gizi’s Algeria sheet

 The 2006 edition of this map had a 1° grid and was not bad at all.
 A new edition came out in 2012.
 Usefully, all have place names in Arabic but the paper is old-fashioned thick and glossy which you feel won’t last if used too much, and I found the colouration of the relief a bit over the top (the terrain, dunes, reg, were not well depicted).

 Gizi also did a Libya map at 1:1.75. as well as Mauritania (2009; 1:1.25m) and Mali (1:1.2m, 2010).

 Soviet World Series

 Scales 1 million

-US Defence Mapping Agency Scale
+US Defence Mapping Agency

-Operational Navigation Charts (ONC) 1:1 million
+Operational Navigation Charts (ONC) 1:1m

 Tactical Pilotage Charts (TPC) 1:500,000

-Differentiation of relief and surface is poor and, in the Sahara at least, no attempt is made to distinguish between a mule track or a six lane motorway with regular rest areas.
+Differentiation of relief and surface type is poor and, in the Sahara at least, no attempt is made to distinguish between a mule track or a six lane motorway with regular rest areas.
 Settlements, where they appear, are rated chiefly by their airport and radio facilities.
 Terrain differentiation is not so clearly depicted and well information is particularly hit-and-miss: some wells I’ve used are missing while others which are marked may no longer exist.